 Premier League Brighton leading way for fan inclusion

-Included in National Inclusion Week, Sky Sports News followed Brighton & Hove Albion fans George and Jack Holloway-Bartle Due to their matchday experience at the Amex.
+As part of National Inclusion Week, Sky Sports News followed Brighton & Hove Albion fans George and Jack Holloway-Bartle for their experience at the Amex in Falmer.

-George is a wheelchair user and both he and his brother Jack are still autistic.
+George is a wheelchair user and he and his brother Jack are still autistic.

-Seeing Brighton is a part of George’s life and participate in game has assisted him.
-“I have difficulty walking across the scene.
-My wheelchair is helpful to me personally and that means a great deal.
-The stadium is excellent and the staff are brilliant.
-Just being at the games helps me, the air is just brilliant.”
+Watching Brighton is a massive portion of George’s life and participate in game has assisted him.
+“I have trouble walking round the scene.
+My wheelchair is indeed helpful to me personally and means a great deal.
+The stadium is fantastic and the staff are brilliant.
+Just being in the games assists me, the atmosphere is just brilliant.”

-There are corridors and lifts to allow for wheelchair access.
-Therefore he could get a wheelchair of his own brighton’s official charity held a fundraiser for George back in 2015.
+There are wider corridors and lifts to allow for wheelchair accessibility.
+So that he could find a wheelchair of his own Albion at the Community, brighton’s official charity, held a fundraiser back 2015.

-George added,”They have done brilliantly, they have done very great.
-Donating that chair to me was excellent.”
+George added,”They’ve done brilliantly, they’ve done very good.
+Donating that seat to me was fantastic.”

-“I requires quite a lot of time to get the boys ready for a match since they have additional needs.
-Together with my youngest Jack, he receives a whole lot of stress and needs a serene atmosphere for a time period leading up to leave and gets a whole good deal of anxiety.
+“I requires quite a bit of time to get the boys ready for a game since they both have extra needs.
+Together with my youngest Jack, he requires a serene atmosphere for a period of time leading up to leave and gets a whole good deal of anxiety.

-“When we get there we’ve got a handicapped parking area in the ground.
-There is also a lift to get us up to the screening place where Jack and George sit, it’s great.
+“Once we get there we have a disabled parking space in the floor.
+There is also a lift to get us up to the viewing region at which Jack and George sitit’s great.

-“The bar has got the balance right.
-Between having the right facilities and making people feel included.
-They’re not assessed and feel part of the team.
-For me personally as a parent that’s vital.”
+“The bar gets the balance right.
+Between having the facilities and making people feel included.
+They’re not segregated and feel part of the group.
+For me as a parent that is crucial.”

-Staff in the arena are especially trained to aid supporters who don’t have demands that are visual.
+Staff in the stadium are trained to aid supporters who do not possess demands that are visual.
 Millie Crowhurst is Brighton & Hove Albion’s disability liaison officer also wishes to make every fan texture included.

 “All employees receive special training because of this.
-We’ve also got an addition room.
+We got an addition room.
 We’re the first from the Premier League.
-It’s for fans who may struggle to sit in the main stadium to start with.”
+It’s for fans who may struggle to sit in the main arena to begin with.”